naumenko-sa/bioscripts/README.md

 Finally they produce html report for all differentially expressed genes, plotting exon usage, junction counts, novel juctions, as a nice plots.
 The problem is that RNA is quite noisy by its biological nature, so expect to have many events and many false positives.
 Additionaly you have tracks for IGV.
-They are useful, because default exon usage plots are not for exons from the canonical isoform, but for a set of chunks from flattened annotation of many isoforms, and people are asking questions, why here are 125 exons not 108.
+They are useful, because default exon usage plots are not for exons from the canonical isoform, but for a set of chunks from the flattened annotation of many isoforms, and people are asking questions, why here are 125 exons not 108.
 It is hard to see the correspondence to exons of the canonical isoforms for long genes from those plots.
+Loading tracks in IGV helps: you see junctions, counts, and the alignment, people begin to understand you.

 Additionaly I use sailfish relative isoform expression levels which bcbio rna-seq pipeline outputs by default.